gaurajjadhav/azure-nginx-firewall/README.md

 - Linux commands for configuration

 ##  Steps Involved
-1. Created a Virtual Network and Subnet.
+Created a Virtual Network (VNet) with a subnet.

-2. Deployed a Virtual Machine and installed Nginx.
+-Deployed a Virtual Machine (VM) inside the subnet.

+-Installed & Configured Nginx on the VM by using to serve a static HTML page.

+- Set Up Azure Bastion for secure, browser-based access to the VM (without exposing SSH/RDP).

-3. Configured Azure Firewall and DNAT rules.
+- Configured Azure Firewall to protect the network and control traffic.

-4. Set up Bastion for secure access.
-5. Hosted a static HTML page on Nginx.
+- Implemented DNAT Rules to forward HTTP requests to the VM securely.

+-Tested & Successfully Accessed the Web Server via the Firewall’s public IP.

 ##  Linux Commands Used
 ```bash